riccardone/TaskZero/src/Microservices/README.md

 To start an Event Store instance, download the binaries from https://eventstore.org/downloads/ and run it starting default projections:

 Example on Windows:
-> EventStore.ClusterNode.exe --start-standard-projections
+> EventStore.ClusterNode.exe --run-projections=system

 Linux
-> mono EventStore.ClusterNode.exe --start-standard-projections
+> mono EventStore.ClusterNode.exe --run-projections=system

 # References
 This project's patterns are discussed in the following blog's articles